Élisabeth Boselli: Records held

-Recognition
+Recognition and commemoration

 For her services to her country, she received the Legion of Honor, the Cross for Military Valour and the Aeronautical Medal.

 There is a street in Lyon named after Boselli.
-A parc near the Porte de Versailles in Paris is named after her.
+A park near the Porte de Versailles in Paris is named after her.
 In 2013, a housing estate was built on a former airfield in Angers, and was named the Boselli neighbourhood.